Wideband Monitoring of FRB 20180916B Across a Half-Decade Bandwidth Using the Upgraded GMRT: Observation and Data Analysis

 The pulse profile of the burst is fitted with a Gaussian function convolved with an exponential tail, which is given by

 where, $I_P(t)$ is intensity of the pulse profile for a given time $t$, and the fitting parameters $A_P$, $\mu_P$, $\sigma_P$ and $\tau$ are determined by the least square method.
 We have estimated the intrinsic and scattering widths of a burst using Eq.~\ref{eq:profile_fit}.
 The parameter $\sigma_P\times 2\ln 2$ gives us the intrinsic width ($w_{int}$) of the pulse for which the intensity of the pulse is dropped by $50\%$ of its peak value and the parameter $\tau$ gives us the scattering width respectively.
-The blue dashed line in the upper panel of figure~\ref{fig:sample_burst} shows the fitting of the pulse profile using Eq.~\ref{eq:profile_fit}.
-The range of intrinsic and scattering width of the detected bursts for each of the observation epochs is tabulated in table~\ref{tab:value_range}.
+The blue dashed line in the upper panel of Figure~\ref{fig:sample_burst} shows the fitting of the pulse profile using Eq.~\ref{eq:profile_fit}.
+The values of intrinsic and scattering width of the detected bursts for each of the observation epochs are tabulated in Tables~\ref{tab:burst_parameters_1} and \ref{tab:burst_parameters_2}.

 Across all seven observing epochs, the intrinsic and scattering widths of the 74 bursts from this repeater range from $0.68$ to $29.53$ ms and $0.03$ to $14.47$ ms, respectively (Table~\ref{tab:literature_P1}).
 Since both intrinsic and scattering widths depend on observing frequency, we only consider detections from this repeater reported in the literature within frequency ranges similar to our observing band (\textit{i.e.}, $250-500$ MHz).
 These include CHIME ($400-800$ MHz) \citep{amiri20,pearlman20,sand22}, GBT ($300-400$ MHz) \citep{chawla20}, SRT ($300-400$ MHz) \citep{trudu23}, and previous uGMRT observations in the $300-500$ MHz range \citep{sand22,trudu23}.
 The reported intrinsic widths from these observations range from $0.58$ to $23.0$ ms, which almost overlap with the intrinsic widths observed in our study, where we detected some broadened pulses from $\FRB$.
 In contrast, only \citet{chawla20} and \citet{sand22} have reported the scattering width values for bursts from this repeater using GBT ($300-400$ MHz) and previous uGMRT ($300-500$ MHz) observations.
-Their reported values, ranging from $1.67$ to $5.90$ ms (table~\ref{tab:literature_P1}), partially overlap with our observations, where we detected more scattered pulses from $\FRB$.
+Their reported values, ranging from $1.67$ to $5.90$ ms (Table~\ref{tab:literature_P1}), partially overlap with our observations, where we detected more scattered pulses from $\FRB$.

 The spectrum of the burst has been fitted with a Gaussian function, expressed as